Bhanu Chander

-Bhanu Chander (born 31 May 1953) is an Indian actor and director known for his works predominantly in Telugu and Tamil cinema.
+Bhanu Chander is an Indian actor and director known for his works predominantly in Telugu and Tamil cinema.

 Career

 He is known for his association with directors like Balu Mahendra and K. Viswanath in films such as Moodu Pani (1980), Neengal Kettavai (1984), and Nireekshana (1986) apart from acting in Chaitanya Ratham (1987).
 In 1990, he starred in Sutradharulu, which won the National Film Award for Best Feature Film in Telugu for that year.

 Personal life

 He is the son of veteran music composer Master Venu.
 His paternal family hails from Machilipatnam and maternal family hails from Rajahmundry.
 He was born near Madras.
 His son Jayanth acted in the film Margazhi 16 (2010).